ThomasMeier/piton/README.md

     # Rollback last batch
     $ lein piton rollback seeds
     $ lein piton rollback migrations

     # Rollback selectively
     $ lein piton rollback migrations add-table-to-my-database
     $ lein piton rollback seeds insert-data-to-my-table

+If you have been adding migrations or seeds manually and need to generate a new `piton.edn` file, you can use `lein piton edn`.

 You can also handle all migrations programmatically if you need to customize things further.